5 Strategies to Prevent Rear-End Collisions in Trucking

 By Northland Advantage

 Many states offer 511 traffic hotlines, websites and downloadable apps to inform drivers of real-time accidents, delays, construction zones and congestion.
 Other helpful tools include navigation apps that estimate travel time, warn of traffic conditions and suggest alternate routes.
+Not all resources are designed for trucks, so make sure any system you use provides navigation tips for commercial vehicles.

 As convenient as these services are, they can also be a major distraction to drivers.
 Be sure to instruct your drivers to find a safe, off-road place to park before checking directions, using a mobile phone or interacting with a GPS device designed for trucks that alerts drivers to potential hazards such as low bridges, dangerous roads and restricted routes.

-2. Invest in Collision-avoidance Technology
+2. Invest in collision-avoidance technology

-4. Install On-board Cameras
+4. Install onboard cameras

-Forward-facing and driver-facing cameras can provide invaluable information in the event of an incident, potentially exonerating the driver and your company from costly lawsuits.
-To get drivers on board, clearly communicate your purpose for adopting the technology, how you’ll use it and how it can benefit them.
+This data may help potentially exonerate the driver and your company when defending costly claims or lawsuits.
+To get drivers on board, clearly communicate your purpose for adopting the technology.
+Tell them how you’ll use it and how it can benefit them.

-Northland Insurance® brings more than 70 years of experience to trucking safety, offering truck risk-control services, consulting and driving safety materials to help reduce your risk of rear-end collisions.
-In the event of a loss, our Claim professionals have specialized, in-depth knowledge of transportation claims and will help you get back on the road as soon as possible.
-Talk with a Northland agent today to learn more.
+Northland Insurance® brings over 75 years of experience to trucking safety.
+We offer truck risk-control services, consulting and driving safety materials to help reduce your risk of rear-end collisions.
+In the event of a loss, our Claim professionals have specialized, in-depth knowledge of transportation claims.
+They'll help you get back on the road as soon as possible.

-1NHTSA Traffic Safety Facts Annual Report, Table 29, Crashes by First Harmful Event, Manner of Collision, and Crash Severity, 2017
+1NHTSA Traffic Safety Facts Annual Report, Table 29, Crashes by First Harmful Event, Manner of Collision, and Crash Severity, 2020, Updated June 24, 2022.

 View of cars and trucks driving down interstate